jlevy/lft/lft.md

 Some of these forms directly support engineering.
 Others do not.

-It's more accurate to say we are seeing three related but different changes:
+It’s more accurate to say we are seeing three related but different changes:

 1. **Faster coding with LLM tools:** Engineers can code more quickly by using English with LLMs and LLM-powered agents to read, write, and test code more quickly than ever